Urenda Rencoret Orrego & Dörr

 What law(s) specifically govern personal data / information?

-Law No. 19,628 on the Protection of Private Life (“DPL”) is the main data protection law in Chile.
-There are also other laws and regulations that refer to or contain certain data privacy provisions, such as the Labour Code, Law No. 19,496 on Consumers’ Rights (“CRL”), Law No. 20,285 on access to public information, etc.
+Law No. 19,628 on the Protection of Private Life ('Current Privacy Law') is the main data protection law in Chile.
+There are also other laws and regulations that refer to or contain certain data privacy provisions, such as the Labour Code, Law No. 19,496 on Consumers' Rights ('CRL'), Law No. 20,285 on access to public information, etc.

-In addition, the Chilean Political Constitution guarantees the respect and protection of private life and honour of all persons and their families, and the protection of their personal data, setting forth that the processing and protection of said data shall be carried out in the manner established by law.
+In addition, the Chilean Political Constitution guarantees the respect and protection of the private lives of all people and their families, and the protection of their personal data, setting forth that the processing and protection of said data shall be carried out in the manner established by law.

 What are the key data protection principles in this jurisdiction?:

-The DPL sets forth that no consent is required for the processing of personal data, which:
+The Current Privacy sets forth that no consent is required for the processing of personal data, which:

 • comes or is collected from public sources and is of economic, financial, banking or commercial nature;